cyber-evangelists/threat-mon-rag/README.md

 ## Introduction

-This project implements a Retrieval-Augmented Generation (RAG) based system where users ask question related to the ThreatMon-Reports-IOC and it will response to the query
+This project implements a Retrieval-Augmented Generation (RAG) based system where users ask question related to the ThreatMon-Reports-IOC and it will response to the query.
+This project is completed using Web Sockets Fast API.

 ## Setting Up